Debug like Feynman, test like Faraday

 Immanuel Kant

 You are proud of your multi-threaded lock-free queue implementation.
-Your colleagues reviewed it thoroughly and agreed that it is correct.
-Hours of testing did not reveal any issues.
-After two weeks in production, servers start to hang.
+Your colleagues reviewed it thoroughly and couldn’t find any flaws, and hours of testing did not reveal any issues.
+You deployed your optimization in production, and the servers stopped handling transactions after two weeks.

 Physics requires knowledge and an intuitive understanding of a lot of hairy math.
-Physicists use all sorts of analogies and intuition in their work, but equations and experiments are what matters in the end.
-You leave your mark in theoretical physics by deriving an equation that gets named after you.
+Physicists rely on analogies and intuition in their daily work, but equations and experiments are what matters in the end.
+You leave your mark in theoretical physics by deriving an equation named after you According to Feynman, when he first met Dirac in 1946 during Princeton University’s Bicentennial Celebration, Dirac’s first words were, I have an equation.
+Do you have one too? .

-Most programmers will tell you that you do not need to know math to be good at programming.
-There is some truth to this statement: you can make a lot of money in the industry even if you have never attended abstract algebra classes.
-But as you grow as a professional, you will eventually hit the ceiling.
-Math is what elevates you to the next level.
+The prevalent wisdom is that programmers don’t need math.
+You can make much money in the industry even if you’ve never attended an abstract algebra class.
+But as you grow professionally, you eventually hit the ceiling.
+Math can elevate you to the next level.

-Math is also one of the few universal languages that we have.
-Luckily, most of the systems we build need only basic math: set theory, first-order logic, and discrete math.
-One way to use math for your benefit is to turn your vague mental model of the system into a precise formal specification, enabling other people to understand the model.
-Even if the spec will be so simple it borders on the trivial (most good specs are), this exercise will give you a crystal-clear understanding of what your system should do.
+Luckily, most software systems need only basic math: set theory, first-order logic, and discrete math.
+One way to benefit from math is to turn your vague mental model of the system into a precise formal specification.
+Even if the spec ends up so simple it borders on the trivial, this exercise will give you a crystal-clear understanding of what your system should do.
+As Leslie Lamport puts it in Specifying Systems, Mathematics is nature’s way of letting you know how sloppy your writing is.

 But it gets better.
-Once you have a formal specification, you can feed it to a computer and start asking interesting questions. tla+ is a powerful and accessible toolbox that can help you write and check formal specifications.
-This is the system that the Amazon Web Services team used to build their critical systems (see How Amazon Web Services Uses Formal Methods, Communications of the ACM, Vol. 58 No. 4, Pages 66-73).
+Once you have a formal specification, you can feed it to a computer and ask interesting questions, such as Can my queue algorithm stall forever? tla+ is a powerful and accessible toolbox that can help you write and check formal specifications.
+It is the tool that the Amazon Web Services team chose to verify their critical systems See How Amazon Web Services Uses Formal Methods, Communications of the acm, vol. 58 no. 4, pages 66-73. .

-I wish I have learned about tla+ much earlier in my career.
-Unlike other formal methods I tried, this tool is easy to pick up.
+I wish I had learned about tla+ much earlier in my career.
+Unlike other formal methods I tried, this tool is relatively easy to pick up.
+As a side effect, it teaches you to reason about your systems in terms of state machines, an essential skill for a software engineer.

 Question your method